19 Whole Food Plant-Based Kitchen HacksWritten by MamaSezz Team

 Don’t have time to soak your mushrooms?
 No worries.
 Wipe the dirt off of mushrooms with a damp paper towel or cloth for a quick and easy cleanup that doesn’t dry them out.

 Garlic is your new best friend now that you’re plant-based — it’s such a quick and easy way to add flavor to your savory dishes.
-To break off cloves from the head, place garlic on a hard surface and use the heal of your hand to firmly hit the head at the base.
-To peel garlic place cloves on a cutting board and press into the board using the flat part of a knife and the heal of your hand.
+To break off cloves from the head, place garlic on a hard surface and use the heel of your hand to firmly hit the head at the base.
+To peel garlic place cloves on a cutting board and press into the board using the flat part of a knife and the heel of your hand.
 Once the garlic begins to crush, the peel will come off easily.

 Use a sharp knife to slice the avocado from stem to base, around the pit.
 Place a hand on either side of the cut and twist the halves in opposite directions.
 Use the knife to firmly tap into the pit until it sticks, and then twist the knife until the pit becomes free.
 Slice the halves in half and peel away the skin with your fingers.